Hipson47/47Chat/README.md

 3. **Question Processing**: User questions are sent to the `/orchestrate/` endpoint
 4. **Team Assignment**: The orchestrator analyzes the question and assigns relevant expert teams
 5. **Multi-Phase Discussion**: Each assigned agent contributes through structured phases
-6. **Final Decision**: Gemini synthesizes all contributions into a final recommendation
+6. **Final Decision**: OpenAI (or mock mode if no key) synthesizes all contributions into a final recommendation
 7. **Visualization**: The Streamlit frontend displays the complete discussion transcript

 ## 🛠️ Setup and Usage